cogentcore/core/README.md

     <a href="https://github.com/cogentcore/core/tags"><img alt="Version" src="https://img.shields.io/github/v/tag/cogentcore/core?label=version&color=blue"></a>
 </p>

 Cogent Core is a free and open source framework for building powerful, fast, elegant 2D and 3D apps that run on macOS, Windows, Linux, iOS, Android, and the web with a single Go codebase, allowing you to Code Once, Run Everywhere (Core).
-See the [Cogent Core Website](https://cogentcore.org/core) for more information, including extensive documentation and editable interactive running examples.
+See the [Cogent Core Website](https://cogentcore.org/core) for more information, including extensive documentation and interactive examples you can directly edit and run.
 The website itself is a Cogent Core app running on the web using wasm.
+You must complete the install instructions on the website before developing with Cogent Core on your system.

 ## Sponsors